Rules

 Our partners reserve the right to terminate the selection process if none of the submissions satisfy the partner’s criteria.

-Organizers get in touch with the winners on behalf of the Indie Cup sponsors within a week after announcing an edition’s results.
+Organizers get in touch with the winners on behalf of the Indie Cup sponsors within a week after voting results are announced.

 VI.
 Feedback